-Michigan lawyer discusses exclusive remedy provision and lawsuits employees have when they get injured on the job.
+Michigan lawyer discusses exclusive remedy provision and lawsuits employees have when they get hurt on the job.

 Our law firm offers free telephone advice for anyone hurt on-the-job.
 Most of these callers want to know about their legal rights and how to protect themselves.
 They want to know if injured at work can I sue?

 We explain that workers’ comp is the exclusive remedy against their employer.
-This means they cannot sue for negligence.
+This means they cannot file a lawsuit for negligence.
 In exchange, they receive medical treatment, lost wages, and vocational rehabilitation regardless of fault.

 If your workers’ comp benefits have been disputed